WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Aida-Mehonic/Kirstie-CheckIn-Meetings.md

 #### What did you achieve?
 * We're about to interview the first cohort of RAMs tomorrow - almost there now ✨
+  * KW: FINGERS CROSSED for some great conversations! 🐏🐏🐏🐏
 * Ran the first session of the ASG Journal Club - I think it went well! 🚀
+  * KW: Really cool - thank you!

 #### What did you struggle with?
 * It's just too hot outside, so I find it easier to focus in the evenings than at midday when it's too hot.